codelitt/launchpage-rails/README.md

 [![Code Climate](https://codeclimate.com/github/kaiomagalhaes/launchpage-rails/badges/gpa.svg)](https://codeclimate.com/github/kaiomagalhaes/launchpage-rails)
 [![Test Coverage](https://codeclimate.com/github/kaiomagalhaes/launchpage-rails/badges/coverage.svg)](https://codeclimate.com/github/kaiomagalhaes/launchpage-rails/coverage)

 This is a quick application to get up and running quickly with your new startup idea so you can focus on your actual product.
 It is a prelaunch MVP landing page aimed at gathering signups and testing market interest.
 It was originally written as an open source alternative to LaunchRock.
-It is written in Ruby on Rails for anyone looking to collect user emails and gauge interest before launching.
+It is written with Ruby on Rails.
 Originally, we needed an application that provided signup for two types of users for a two-sided market.
+It's out of the box, ready to go.
 Just add styling.
+Fork and enjoy!

 *It may have a bit of our content, but it wouldn't take you too long to change it to fit your need.
 Just a heads up.*

+###Example

 Here is an example of the launchpage once it's all styled/designed (although, both the project and design are old): [Backstagr](http://www.backsta.gr)